Clayton14e/Simple-Application-Tracker/README.md

 ## INTENDED USE DISCLAIMER ##
 Personal project used to collect and analyze job application data.
 Currently running on a CLI using simple Python with json data.

+❗ All data provided for this project is test sample data - To create your own, simply open the data.json file in a text editor and delete the contents, then save. ❗

 # EDIT 2/3/2024 - Additional steps included
 To run the program: